Ways to Be More Green and Recycle

 This process creates a ton of waste.
 It is easy to reduce your environmental impact by purchasing recycled paper towels, even when you don’t use them every day.
 Recycled paper towels contain post-consumer fibre and are manufactured with only 20 per cent virgin wood products.
 The less virgin wood product, the better for the environment.
 The recycled material will reduce your water use and help keep forests alive.

 In addition, the recycled paper towel will not require bleaching to achieve the white colour.
 Cutting down on driving A new poll shows that people are wrongly ranking climate action strategies and overestimating their impact on the environment.
-They overestimate the impact of less effective green actions like recycling and underestimate the number of people displaced by climate disasters. recycling is further down the list than other green actions, such as reducing the number of children.
+They overestimate the impact of less effective green actions like recycling and underestimate the number of people displaced by climate disasters.
+Recycling is further down the list than other green actions, such as reducing the number of children.

 According to the Perils of Perception survey from market research firm Ipsos, the most effective method of reducing carbon footprint has fewer children.
 Luckily, tailpipe emissions have decreased 99% over the past half-century, but the number of vehicles has risen by 9%.
 Nevertheless, each vehicle emits 4.6 tons of carbon dioxide every year.
 By avoiding driving, you are doing the planet a huge favour.
 Try to carpool or combine your trips to reduce the number of trips you take.
 In addition, try to use public transportation instead of your car.